20 Animals That Eat Chickens

 Photo by photosforyou

-Cats are also one of the animals that eat chickens.
-Both domesticated and feral can pose a threat to backyard chickens.
+Cats are also among the animals that eat chickens.
+Both domesticated and feral cats can pose a threat to backyard chickens.

 While training a house cat to stay away from chickens may be challenging, introducing a kitten to full-sized chickens from a young age can help establish boundaries.